 Maybe in the future, as Chinese quality manufacturer constantly improves, this will not be an issue any more.
 If you really have to go for a Chinese vehicle, make sure you take it for at least one hour driving test and not just in the city but also on the Hwy.
 That is where the nasty surprise normally do tend to show up.
 Pay special attention at how the steering box behave (as in, not moving the steering wheel and still being able to go constantly straight) and look in the mirrors at the white lines on the road to see if it does track straight (you want the same distance between the wheel and the white line on both side front and back)..
 The steering wheel play or lack of precision in Chinese buses, with Higer being the worst, is probably the biggest complaint among buses companies owners…

 Cummings’s engines are the most expensive to work on, while Cats are the cheapest..
 The others are all very similar in repairing costs.

 This is not an easy question to answer, but I’ll try to point out some relevant factors not always obvious at first.

-You have two type of A/C for RV.
+You have two specific type of A/C for RV.
 The roof mounted ones and the under bed/couch mounted one.
 Obviously the under bed/couch, if space is available, is a better choice for several reasons.

 There is another factor to bear in mind regarding A/C. The more you use it, the more you depend on it.
 It is a vicious circle..
 In a hot summer day, once you got comfortable inside your air conditioned Motorhome, it will be very hard to get any work done outside..
 At night, it is a different story and having some cool air, could be all the difference between a great night sleep, and a very sticky bed..

 Here in Australia, the majority of bus and coaches are powered by Diesel, except for the council buses where they have these days, large number running on LPG.
 Diesel and LPG have both cons and pro but there no denial that in Australia Diesel is more readily available especially in remote areas…